How to Stay Fit Into the Golden Years

 Since water makes us buoyant. pool exercise is by far the best program for those with osteo-arthritis and other limiting conditions that make full weight.-bearing difficult.
 The pool offers both excellent cardio and flexibility workouts and is recommended as a good start for physical therapy.

 There are many low-cost community options available to seniors, the disabled, and others on fixed incomes.
 Many medicare plans include Silver Sneakers programs.
 Check with your local YMCA and community senior centers.
 The social interaction is an added health bonus.
 There are workouts for all levels of ability including those with severe spinal injury and nerve damage.
 Exercise is an integral part of wellness from both a physical and mental standpoint.

-Periodic chiropractic adjustments, acupressure, and light massage are also excellent ways to insure proper alignment, improved blood flow, and good nerve function.
+- Visit wellness practitioners.
+Periodic chiropractic adjustments, acupuncture, acupressure, and light massage are also excellent ways to insure proper alignment, improved blood flow, and good nerve function.

 Good health is one of our greatest assets, and taking the proper steps to insure the wellness of our bodies is a no-nonsense investment.